jordestay/admissions-wizard/README.md

 ### **Overview**

-The Admissions Match Wizard walks users through a series of questions about their academic, extracurricular, and personal backgrounds, then generates a tailored "Admissions Fit Score" for each selected school.
+The Admissions Sorting Wizard walks users through a series of questions about their academic, extracurricular, and personal backgrounds, then generates a tailored "Admissions Fit Score" for each selected school.
 The wizard also provides actionable insights and personalized recommendations to enhance their application.

 ---